Butchers Coppice is a nationally recognised centre of excellence with outstanding facilities

 with an exceptional variety of activities available on-site and even more to do in the local area, there’s plenty to keep you busy for weeks!

-on-site choose from eight different high ropes activities, archery, air rifle shooting, Tomahawk Throwing, five different climbing wall activities, three different team work activities, three outdoor play activities and fourteen other indoor and outdoor activities!
+on-site choose from eight different high ropes activities, archery, air rifle shooting, Tomahawk throwing and fencing, artificial simulated caving in the Cavebus, five different climbing wall activities, three different team work activities, three outdoor play activities and fourteen other indoor and outdoor activities!

 Butchers Coppice is the perfect venue for meetings, corporate teambuilding events, indoor and outdoor youth residential experiences and adventurous activities for people of all ages